ente0v1/CrackMaster/README.md

 The script constructs the hashcat command with some key differences:
 - -a 3: Sets the attack mode to brute-force (mode 3)
-- The wordlist options (-w 4 and "wordlist_path/$wordlist") are no longer used as brute-force doesn't rely on pre-defined wordlists.
+- The wordlist option is no longer used as brute-force doesn't rely on pre-defined wordlists.
 - The mask ("$mask") becomes the main input for generating password variations.

 4. Conditional Hashcat Execution: